paraclean023-coder/ParaCLEAN/README.md

 Disk space: embeddings can be large; ensure sufficient space.

-Extensibility: filtering and normalisation rules can be customised by editing the corresponding modules in steps/.
+Extensibility: filtering and normalisation rules can be customised by editing the corresponding modules in steps/ or adding language-specific rules in `normalisation`

 ## Development